The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 Iterative Scans for Filtered Queries

-pgvector 0.8+ introduces iterative index scans.
-Instead of fetching a fixed candidate set and then applying the filter — which can produce zero results — the search expands iteratively until K results satisfying the filter are found or the scan budget is exhausted.
+The pgvector extension addresses this with iterative index scans.
+Instead of fetching a fixed candidate set and then applying the filter — which can produce zero results — the HNSW traversal continues exploring graph neighbours, checking each candidate against the predicate until it finds K results satisfying the filter or exhausts the scan budget.
 Enable it per-transaction with SET LOCAL hnsw.iterative_scan = 'relaxed_order'.
 The relaxed_order mode is faster and sufficient for most retrieval use cases; strict_order preserves exact distance rank at higher cost.

-The budget is controlled by hnsw.max_scan_tuples (default 20,000).
+hnsw.max_scan_tuples (default 20,000) controls the budget.
 A scan that exhausts the budget returns however many results were found — not an error.
 For low-selectivity filters this approaches sequential scan cost.
 The trade-off is worth it for most filter cardinalities, but tune the budget against the latency SLO for the most selective paths.
-Filters applied in a subquery cannot benefit from iterative scans — the filter must be a direct WHERE predicate on the indexed table, not a condition in a nested query.

 Quantization and the 8 KB Page Budget